vladimirlojanica/ideas/README.md

  * Explorable Context/What can I use
  * Microservice compilation for performance

-## 31. Mounting Sourcecode
+## 31. Mounting Source Code

 Sourcecode we compile or execute need not be the same as that rendered to the screen.
 Developers should be able to work on the same code base but view sourcecode in different ways.
 Mounting a source directory means we can apply bidirectional transformations between the stored sourcecode and what is opened in a text editor.

 Coding style preferences can be configured on the mounted source code so that it appears according to the developer's taste.
 Developers can choose indention rules and spacing settings without affecting other developers.
 This is is like mapping between two [EditorConfig](http://editorconfig.org/) configurations automatically.

-Personal preference also changes how people like to organize sourcecode by directory.
+Personal preference also changes how people like to organize source code by directory.
 Directory structures can be equivalents:

 ```
  - src